 In late summer of 365 Valens was marching east to fight the Persians when Gothia revolted and Julian’s alleged heir Procopius seized power in Constantinople.
 Busy engaging the Alemanni in Gaul, Valentinian rejected his brother’s call for support.

 By the 360s Ermanaric had become predominant leader of the Greuthungi and, according to the 6th century historian Jordanes (who conflated the Greuthungi with the later Ostrogoths), extended his power over all Scythia and Germania, from the Sea of Azov to the Baltic.
 Although modern historians regard Jordanes’ claims as greatly exaggerated, it is clear that the Grethungi became a significant power on the Ukrainian steppe in Ermanaric’s time.

 As late as c.
-360 Roman records describe Dacia north of the Danube as being in the hands of the Taifals, the Victohali, and the Tervingi.
+360 Roman records describe Gothica (the abandoned territories of Dacia north of the Danube) as being in the hands of the Taifals, the Victohali, and the Tervingi.
 However, this would be the last mention of the Victohali in ancient sources.
-Soon afterwards—still within the mid 4th century according to modern interpretations of the archaeological evidence—they seem to have been subjugated by the Gepids, who proceeded south into northern Dacia to occupy the region between the Tisza, Körös, and Mureș rivers.
+Soon afterwards—still within the mid 4th century according to modern interpretations of the archaeological evidence—they seem to have been subjugated by the Gepids, who proceeded south into northern Gothica to occupy the region between the Tisza, Körös, and Mureș rivers.

 365 Revolt of Gothia▲